sarvajeet12/LMS/README.md

 ---

-## 📸 Screenshots

-> Add screenshots of your UI here for extra appeal!

----

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.